 When 162nd Wing Guardsmen are not mobilized or under federal control, they report to the governor of Arizona and are led by the adjutant general of the state.
 Under state law, the wing provides protection of life, property and preserves peace, order and public safety.
 These missions are accomplished through emergency relief support during natural disasters such as floods, earthquakes and forest fires; search and rescue operations; support to civil defense authorities; maintenance of vital public services and counterdrug operations.

 F-16 Fighter Training: The 162nd is the "face of the USAF to the world" providing the best-trained coalition war-fighting partners for the United States Air Force.
 The wing has trained pilots from 28 countries that fly the F-16 today while developing strategic partnerships and building strong international relationships based on performance, friendship and trust.

 Homeland Defense: From Davis-Monthan Air Force Base, the wing operates a 24/7 alert detachment to provide a rapid reaction force ensuring air sovereignty over the Southwest.

-Operation Snowbird: Also located at Davis-Monthan, this 162nd detachment provides support for visiting flying units from around the world looking to train in the optimal weather conditions and ample ranges of Southern Arizona.
+Total Force Training Center Tucson: Also located at Davis-Monthan, this 162nd detachment provides support for visiting flying units from around the world looking to train in the optimal weather conditions and ample ranges of Southern Arizona.

 The wing manages a fleet of more than 70 F-16 C/D and Mid-Life Update (MLU) Fighting Falcons.
 There are three flying squadrons and numerous maintenance squadrons and flights assigned to the wing.
 Under the 162nd Operations Group are the 152nd, 195th, and 148th Fighter Squadrons.
 Supporting these units are the Mission Support Group, the Maintenance Group, the Medical Group and Headquarters Squadron.